KDE/documentation-docs-kdenlive-org/user_interface/timeline.rst

    **Audio track:** You can enable:

-   - :guilabel:`Show Record Control` to record audio direct into the track
+   - :guilabel:`Show Record Control` to record audio direct into the track.
+More details see :ref:`audio-recording`.

    - :guilabel:`Separate Channels` to see each channel of an audio track (i.e stereo, 5.1)